Track mileage automatically

 How to Write Off Clothes for Work

-In most cases, the answer is no. But there is an exception when the clothing is worn solely for work, with no possibility of personal use involved.
+In most cases, the answer is no. However, there is an exception when the clothing is worn solely for work, with no possibility of personal use involved.

 Keep reading to find out the exact details on when you can write off clothes for work, specific examples of eligible tax deductions in this category, and where to list these business expenses on your federal tax return.